Faculty and Staff

 Caroline Lobdell ~ (Chickasaw/Cherokee/Chinese)

-Upon having grown up in Oklahoma, Caroline earned her BS from the University of South Carolina, and earned a JD from Lewis & Clark Law School with an Environmental/Natural Resources Law certification.
-Caroline has extensive experience with complex litigation cases and contested case hearings and currently serves as the Executive Director and Clinical Law Professor for the Western Resources Legal Center.
+Ms. Lobdell earned her BS from the University of South Carolina, and earned a JD from Lewis & Clark Law School with an Environmental/Natural Resources Law certification.
+Ms. Lobdell has extensive experience with complex litigation cases and contested case hearings and for 16 years served as the Executive Director and Clinical Law Professor for the Western Resources Legal Center.
+She is currently General Counsel for Clean Water Services in Washington County, Oregon

-Before studying law, Caroline worked on various federal regulatory issues during an internship at the U.S. Senate Science and Transportation Committee and subsequent employment with former U.S. Senator, Fritz Hollings.
-Caroline’s practice is focused on agricultural law, administrative law, timber law, water law, mining law public lands, environmental and natural resources law.
+Before studying law, Ms. Lobdell worked on various federal regulatory issues during an internship at the U.S. Senate Science and Transportation Committee and subsequent employment with former U.S. Senator, Fritz Hollings.

-Caroline has taught Federal Indian Law, coached the NALSA moot court team, and oversees the externship program.
-Caroline also sits on the Oregon State Bar’s Agricultural law executive committee and Oregon State Bar’s Environmental and Natural Resources Law executive committee.
+Ms. Lobdell has taught Federal Indian Law, coached the NALSA moot court team, and overseen the Indian Law externship program.
+She also sits on the Oregon State Bar’s Agricultural law executive committee and Oregon State Bar’s Environmental and Natural Resources Law executive committee.

 Christina Parker ~ (Chippewa-Cree)